Yes – summer is on its way! This is usually the time of year where we spend the most time outside but also experience the highest temperatures.

-With sweltering days expected to continue into the next week, it’s important to be aware of some of the most common injuries and health risks we commonly see during these dog days of summer.
+With sweltering days expected to continue early this week and more expected in the coming weeks, it’s important to be aware of some of the most common injuries and health risks we commonly see during these dog days of summer.
+Heat-related emergencies and illnesses are preventable.
+Despite this fact, more than 600 people in the United States are killed by extreme heat every year.

 Heat Exhaustion/Heat Stoke